Advanced vs Qualified Electronic Signatures: What is the Difference?

 The primary factors a company needs to consider when weighing up its decision on a digital signature are what regulatory requirements the company is obliged to comply with and how far it wants to go to do so.

 If a company is highly regulated and one of its most important business concerns is maintaining a high level of security because they are dealing with major commercial agreements, then opt for a QES.
 It is the gold standard of electronic signatures and holds the same weight in court as a handwritten witnessed document.
+If you want to learn more, see our guide on “Are electronic signatures legally binding?

 Besides, with QES Multi onboarding from Signicat, choosing the Qualified Electronic Signature as your go-to for customer onboarding and all other processes of identity proofing not only assures you comply with the highest European regulatory standards but also, thanks to VideoID, that you offer the best user experience to your clients with a fully digital and automated flow they can complete seamlessly in seconds.